Cozy Peach Kitchen

 • Toppings are a great way to add extra nutrition to smoothies and smoothie bowls.
 This pumpkin smoothie goes well with roasted salted pumpkin seeds or walnuts.

-• There are a lot of ways to boost the nutrition in a smoothie.
+• There are a lot of ways to boost nutrients and make a smoothie more healthy.
 Check out my guide to filling smoothies for even more tips.

 FAQ